Twin Buttes Reservoir 2023 Survey Report

 Fish Community

-- Prey species: Electrofishing catch of Gizzard Shad was poor and less than one-third of Gizzard Shad were available as prey to most sport fish.
-Electrofishing catch of Bluegill was adequate, but lower than previous surveys.
+- Prey species: Electrofishing catch of Gizzard Shad was moderate, and less than 40% of Gizzard Shad were available as prey to most sport fish.
+Electrofishing catch of Bluegill was high, but very few Bluegill were over 6-inches long.

 Management Strategies

-- Conduct additional electrofishing and trap netting surveys in 2021, and general monitoring surveys with trap nets, gill nets, and electrofishing surveys in 2023-2024.
+- Conduct additional electrofishing and trap netting surveys in 2025, and general monitoring surveys with trap nets, gill nets, and electrofishing in 2027-2028.

 Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-6 Inland Fisheries Division Monitoring and Management Program